 The Isle of Wight Arts League Board of Directors

 Directors are elected by our members for three year terms at the Annual Meeting held in January.
 The newly formed Board then appoints its officers.
-Current Board officers are: - Jim Abicht, President - Stephanie Faleski, Vice President - Diane Milner, Secretary - Dru Stowe, Treasurer
+Current Board officers are: - Diane Milner, President - Stephanie Faleski, Vice President - Sheila Gwaltney, Secretary - Dru Stowe, Treasurer